 Periodontist (Gum Specialist)

-Dentists who specializes in the diagnosis, treatment and prevention of periodontal disease and replacement of teeth by the use of implants, are Periodontists.
+Dentists who specialize in the diagnosis, treatment, and prevention of periodontal disease and replacement of teeth by the use of implants, are Periodontists.
 In addition to four years of dental school, your periodontist has had further training and an advanced degree in this specialty.
 The periodontist will provide you with different treatment options that range from deep cleaning of teeth and gums (scaling and root planing) to surgical removal of infection to surgical procedures that may restore soft tissue and bone damaged by periodontal disease.
 Also, if a tooth (or teeth) is lost, a periodontist can replace it with implants.

 Find out more about Dr. Thomas and Dr. Anderegg.